ZIORWebDev/easy-dragdrop-file-uploader-pro-bak/readme.txt

 == Installation ==

-1. Download the plugin and upload it to `/wp-content/plugins/filepond-wp-integration` directory.
-2. Activate the plugin via **Plugins → Installed Plugins** in WordPress.
+2. Install and activate the plugin via **Plugins → Installed Plugins** in WordPress.
 3. Go to **Settings → FilePond WP Integration** to configure the plugin.
 4. Edit an Elementor Pro Form and add the **FilePond Upload** field.